Designing Across Cultures: A Hybrid UX Research Case for TankMix

 Global Product Manager Recommendations

-Yanire Ramos, Incubation Regional Lead at Yara UK and Ireland: "Working with Miguel on the design of Tankmix was a key experience in building a truly user-centric product.
+"Working with Miguel on the design of Tankmix was a key experience in building a truly user-centric product.
 His focus on design research and his ability to extract relevant insights were essential in the design and validation process.
 His ability to structure research helped define a stronger value proposition and optimize the user experience.
 Without a doubt, someone I would work with again."

-Oriol Thor, General Manager at Gamma UX, Barcelona: "We gratefully acknowledge Miguel Palau as a highly competent and compromised UX Researcher.
+"We gratefully acknowledge Miguel Palau as a highly competent and compromised UX Researcher.
 During its time in Gamma UX, it has demonstrated its ability to realize high-calibration user studies and make intelligent and rapid decisions.
 It is safe to say that it will be a valid asset for your team."

-Remi Delcaillau, Incubation Regional Market Lead at Yara France: "I really enjoyed working with Miguel, as I particularly appreciated his dedication, rigor, attention to detail and methodology, as well as his open mind and capacity of empathy with the people he interacts with."
+"I really enjoyed working with Miguel, as I particularly appreciated his dedication, rigor, attention to detail and methodology, as well as his open mind and capacity of empathy with the people he interacts with."

-The Redesigned TankMix
+The Redesigned of TankMix Digital Mobile Application.

 © 2025 Miguel Palau.
 All rights reserved.

-It is part of an ongoing research initiative specializing in cross-cultural UX research, hybrid mixed-methods methodologies, behavioral product strategy, and design anthropology applied to global digital products.
+It is part of an ongoing research initiative specializing in cross-cultural UX research, hybrid mixed-methods methodologies, behavioral product strategy, and design research anthropology applied to global digital products.

-The methodological contributions presented here — including the 4-step behavioral journey model and cross-cultural product differential analysis — were developed by the author during his engagement with Yara International and are presented for demonstrative and academic purposes only.
 Any reproduction, citation, adaptation, or redistribution requires explicit written credit to the author and a direct link to this publication.
 Commercial use without permission is prohibited.

 Citation

-Palau, M. (2025).
-Designing Across Cultures: A Hybrid UX Research Case for TankMix — Cross-Cultural UX Research and Behavioral Product Strategy for a Global AgriTech Platform.
+© 2025 Miguel Palau.
+All rights reserved.
+Citation: Palau, M. (2025).
+Designing Across Cultures: A Hybrid UX Research Case for TankMix.
 Retrieved from: https://miguelpalau.blogspot.com/2025/07/an-hybrid-ux-global-research-tankmix.html

-Keywords Hybrid UX Research · Cross-Cultural Behavioral Analysis · AgriTech UX · Design Anthropology · Mixed-Methods Research · Behavioral Journey Model · Design Sprint · UI Redesign · Product Strategy · Ethnographic Research · Human-Centered Design · Global UX · Yara International · TankMix · Principal UX Researcher · Miguel Palau
+Keywords: Hybrid UX Research · Cross-Cultural Behavioral Analysis · AgriTech UX · Design Anthropology · Mixed-Methods Research · Behavioral Journey Model · Design Sprint · UI Redesign · Product Strategy · Ethnographic Research · Human-Centered Design · Global UX · Yara International · TankMix · Principal UX Researcher · Miguel Palau

 About Me